microsoft/BCTech/samples/AppInsights/PowerBI/Reports/AppSource/README.md

 ![Workspace](../../../images/pbi_app_app_id.png)

+NB!
+If you get this error "The OAuth authentication method isn't supported for this data source", then please check if the application id is correct.
+This usually is the root cause for that error.

 # Configuring the (AAD Tenant id, customer) mapping
 You define the (AAD tenant id, domain name) mapping in the app parameter _AAD tenant mapping_, that you set when you configure the app to read data from your Azure Application Insights resource (you can also change parameter values after configuring the app).